blu0/LLM-Red-Teaming-Toolkit/README.md

 **Apache License 2.0** – see [`LICENSE`](./LICENSE) for details.

-## 🧩 Features to Add
+## 🧩 Features to Add (Possible)

-Here are planned or proposed features for future releases of PromptViper:
+Here are some proposed/possible features for future releases of PromptViper:

 ### 🧠 Response Evaluation
 - Automatic pass/fail tagging based on keyword or pattern detection